NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 Semi-quantitative means there is a duty cycle, and measurements are not continuous

 Contrasting, quantitative measurement delivers high accuracy for critical care.
 To ensure the necessary high accuracy, quantitative measurement employed two IR detectors for simultaneous CO2 measurements at different wavelength for results comparison.
-CO2 measurements are also being made continuously.
+CO2 measurements are also being made continuously, which means it can be fed to display a waveform on screen.

 Quantitative measurement employs two detectors to make continuous measurement at different wave-lengths to compare readings for high accuracy